64bitpandas/UnityInputManager/Assets/CustomInputManager/Docs/0 Setup/GettingStarted.md

  In your Main Menu or Options scene where you want to insert keybind buttons for users to assign custom configurations, add the InputManager script and the TemplateButton prefab.
 Additionally, create a Text object titled "InfoText."
 This will be displayed during keybind assignment to let the user know that they are currently in keybind selection mode, and how to cancel it.
 There is no need to edit the text content; it will be automatically assigned in script.

+ Next, drag the **TemplateButton** prefab from the **CustomInputManager/Prefabs/** folder into your scene and position it where you want your buttons to be generated.

  In the Inspector Panel, check the toggle box for "Scene Has Keybind Buttons."
 This will reveal further options:
   - Cancel Keybind: What key the user should press if they are in keybind selection mode and do not wish to edit the keybind.
 This will be displayed in the InfoText.
   - Generate Keybind Buttons: This will generate buttons underneath where you placed the TemplateButton.
 Each will already have the correct title and ID assigned, so the only thing to do is rearrange them wherever you wish.
 If you want to change the button style, font, etc. you may change them in the TemplateButton and the changes will be reflected in all generated buttons.